isabel-amaral/feup-aed-AirlineDbMgmt/README.md

 ### Implemented Features

-Some of the most basic operations were specifically required in the project's description - [here]().
+Some of the most basic operations were specifically required in the project's description (pt) - [here](./docs/project-description.pdf).
 Bellow there's a listing of the features we're most proud of and some extra ones we came up with by ourselves.

 - **Code documentation** - All the implemented classes were documented using doxygen.
 The complete generated documentation